orientation/orientation/README.md

 ## Requirements

 ### Software

+Some of these system dependencies can be installed on a macOS development machine with the `bin/system` command using [Homebrew](https://brew.sh/).

 - Ruby 2.2.0
 - PostgreSQL 9.3 (with JSON support, and fuzzystrmatch & pg_trgm extensions)
 - Python 2.7 (for Pygments)